Godot-Languages-Support/godot-lang-support/README.md

-# 🗺 Overview of the scripting languages in Godot and Blazium
+# 🗺 A short overview of the available scripting languages for the Godot game engine (and its forks)

 *A community-maintained list of Language Support Projects for the Godot and Blazium Engine.*